mbaityje/ML-Tox/README.md

 unzip ecotox_ascii_03_15_2021.zip # Decompress
 mv ecotox_ascii_03_15_2021 data/ # Move it to the data directory
 ```
-If having problems with certificates, you can try adding the `--no-check-certificate` flag.
+If having problems with certificates, you can try adding the `--no-check-certificate` flag to the `wget` command.